Job Opportunity: Lead Practitioner

-We have an opportunity for a part time role to work with us to develop and deliver our Restorative Justice (RJ) Service across Merseyside.
+We have an opportunity to work with us to develop and deliver Restorative Justice Services across Merseyside.

-We have an opportunity for a part time role to work with us to develop and deliver our Restorative Justice (RJ) Service across Merseyside.
+We have an opportunity to work with us to develop and deliver Restorative Justice Services across Merseyside.

 In a recent interview for Strathclyde University and Issue 7 of the Mediation Matters!
 Newsletter, Adrienne Watson met with Dave Pascoe (RJ Practitioner for Restorative Solutions) to discuss Restorative Justice practice and what it might offer mediators who are working with particularly conflicted parties.